Let’s Encrypt SSL Cert with Auto Renew on cPanel in 10 Steps

 wget -O – https://get.acme.sh | sh

-5. Exit the shell and re-login to make the alias working
+Exit the current shell and log in again to ensure the acme.sh alias is available.

 exit